MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-savedata-loaddata.md

     > [!div class="mx-imgBorder"]
     > ![App again running with no items added](media/function-savedata-loaddata/simple-mobile.png)

 1. Select the **Load Data** button.
 The collection will be repopulated from the stored data on your device and your items will be back in the gallery.
+Note that the collection was empty before this button calls the **LoadData** function; there was no need to call **Collect** or **ClearCollect** before loading the data from storage.
     > [!div class="mx-imgBorder"]
     > ![App running with three items restored after calling the LoadData function](media/function-savedata-loaddata/simple-mobile-load1.png)